Self-Directed IRAs for Private Companies

 How Self-Directed IRAs for Private Companies Work

 If you have a Self-Directed IRA, the process is relatively straightforward.
-You would simply fill out a buy direction letter to order your administrator to make the purchase of private stock shares on behalf of the IRA you hold.
+You would fill out a buy direction letter to order your administrator.
+This will prompt the purchase of private stock shares on behalf of the IRA you hold.
 You’ll sign any relevant documents as “read and approved,” and then your administrator will purchase the shares into your IRA as directed.
 That’s about it!

 Of course, this requires that you first set up a Self-Directed IRA with a Self-Directed IRA administration firm who offers these kinds of services.
 And that’s where American IRA comes in.
 Our experience with private company investing ensures that we can carry out buy direction letters on your behalf.
 This makes sure that the paperwork is all in order and that the private stock you want to keep in a tax-protected account is secure.